 Once upon a time, I was an engineer, then an industry executive, the founder of Celerity Works (1999), one of the co-founders of GOVPROP.com, and an adjunct professor.
 Now I continue to explore leadership and daily life from a Buddhist perspective and conduct motivational workshops for students.
 I also appreciate the opportunity to share my 47 year practice of Nichiren Buddhism with members of other faith traditions especially as it relates to creating hope in trying times.
-I also play harmonica and sing in a local blues band, Good Karma Blues (see music page).
+I also play harmonica and sing in a local blues band, Good Karma Blues (see music page) and have a digital art series, Musical Makers (see art page).

 I have written hundreds of magazine articles and blogs on a variety of business and Buddhist related topics.
 I am also the author of Romancing the Buddha which I adapted into a successful one-man show.
 My digital nature photographs have appeared in the Boston Globe, Bainbridge Island Magazine, Living Buddhism as well as in several local galleries.